Class Information and dancewear

 The Higher Grades are wonderful, challenging grades for teenagers who love the feeling of dance and enjoy performing, even in the ballet class.
 Grade 7 is based on the Romantic style of the ballet "La Sylphide" and the Grade 8 Award is the culmination of many years of training.
 Students in Grade 8 perform solo dances in different styles in their exam; classical ballet, Free movement and Character dancing.

 Vocational classes are for more committed students and keen pupils from approximately Grade 4 are invited to attend.
 Each level requires 18 months to 2 years of study before being entered for exams.
 These exams are the stepping stones to a possible career in dance.
-We currently have vocational classes at Intermediate Foundation, Intermediate and Advanced 1 level.
+We currently have vocational classes at Intermediate level.

 All exam entries are at the discretion of the teacher.

-This class is on Wednesday at 7.35pm is suitable for beginners, and newcomers are more than welcome.
-Encouraging good posture, strength, fitness, coordination and quick thinking, this class is always popular.
-The sense of acheivement and boost to self confidence that this class can bring is enhanced by the wonderful feeling of moving to the music and dancing.
+classes are always popular.
+The sense of achievement and boost to self confidence that a class can bring is enhanced by the wonderful feeling of moving to the music and dancing.
+The classes are also

 With new research, it is now recognised that regular dancing significantly resists the onset of dementia by encouraging the creation of new pathways in the brain, so keeping it active.
 Dancing always leaves you with a sense of wellbeing and enjoyment, as well as social and emotional benefits.